longmach/Bash-style-shell-in-C/README.txt

     This project includes 2 files:
     - smallsh.c         			(This implements the small shell)
     - Makefile

-Requirements

-    1. Unzip the files in your testing environment.

 Testing

+	- Unzip the files in your testing environment.
 	- Open the terminal
 	- To compile file, run the following command in the terminal: make